As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Dolby Atmos’ being able to create a near real-life listening experience from a movie, video game, or film recording makes it absolutely worth it.
 This object-based audio system takes surround sound to a whole new level by creating a ‘bubble’ in which sound comes from all angles.

 In this article, we’ll expound on what exactly Dolby Atmos is, how it works, and what you require to be able to experience Atmos sound.
-We’ll also narrow in on Atmos for soundbars, home theaters, headphones and gaming hoping to eventually help you decide whether Dolby Atmos is really worth your time and money.
+We’ll also narrow in on Atmos for soundbars (read my article), home theaters, headphones and gaming hoping to eventually help you decide whether Dolby Atmos is really worth your time and money.
 Let’s begin.

 What Exactly Is Dolby Atmos?